Founder & Lead Editor

 Width Profile The shoe is built on a pretty accommodating last.
 It's considered a true D medium fit, but wide options are also available, which is great news for many.
 The forefoot is actually wider than average, providing a good amount of space.
 The one quirk is the toebox height.
 It's on the lower side, measuring just 24.2 mm.
 For most people, this is a non-issue, but if you're sensitive to pressure on top of your toes or have issues with toenails, it's something to keep in mind.

-Break-in Period Yes, there is a break-in period.
-Don't expect perfect, out-of-the-box bliss for everyone.
-The premium suede upper needs a little time to soften and mold to the unique shape of your foot.
-Some people report a bit of rubbing on the back of the ankle during the first few wears.
-It’s like breaking in a good pair of leather boots or a baseball glove; you have to put in a little work.
-To make it easier, I’d suggest wearing them with thicker socks for the first week or so for shorter durations.
-Be patient, because the custom fit you get on the other side is well worth it.
+Break-in Period Yes, there’s a break-in period.
+Don’t expect perfect out-of-the-box bliss for everyone.
+The premium suede needs some time to soften and mold to your foot.
+Some people report rubbing at the back of the ankle during the first few wears.
+It’s like breaking in good leather: a little effort up front.
+Thicker socks and shorter first wears help.
+Once things settle, the fit feels much better.

 "Fits perfectly.
 My feet are a bit on the wider side, but there's enough room in the shoe.
 However, they are hurting the back of my ankles so bad that it's bleeding.
 Anyone know if this is just a matter of breaking them in, or if I should return them?"
 User comment on Reddit